 Disabled buttons are usually represented with a gray color to indicate that they cannot be used:

-Active state (which can also be named pressed state) is a state that appears the moment the user clicks on the button.
+Active state, sometimes called pressed state, is a state that appears the moment the user clicks on the button.
 The button’s color changes at the moment of the click, or an effect on the button can appear.

-Why indicate an active button?
-This lets users know their action had an effect.
-This can prevent rage clicks if your user doesn’t think their request went through.
+Why indicate an active or pressed button?
+It lets users know their action had an effect.
+This subtle feedback can prevent rage clicks if your user doesn’t think their request went through.

 For example, if your app uses skeuomorphic UI design, you can show the button pressed with a 3D effect:

-The selected state is a unique case for a button group component (also known as a toggle button) and is normally used only for it.
+The selected state is a unique case for a button group component (also known as a toggle button) and is normally used only for that component.

 A button group is a component that groups different options.
 When the user needs to choose from multiple options, this component allows them to select one option within a selected state.